 The USDA recognizes that in this public health emergency suspending onsite monitoring is vital to support social distancing while providing meals.
 Therefore, a waiver has been approved to postpone required onsite visits for all SFSP sponsoring organizations.
-NOTE: To ensure program integrity during this time, SFSP sponsoring organizations should, to the maximum extent practicable, continue monitoring activities of program operations offsite (e.g., through a desk audit).
-For SFSP sites who operate the program during normal summer operations (May through August), SFSP sponsors may also postpone required site visits until summer 2020.
-This waiver is effective immediately and remains in effect through September 30, 2021 or until expiration of the federally declared public health emergency, whichever is earlier.
-Sponsors must contact Leslie.Truman@decal.ga.gov if they plan to use this waiver.
+Note: To ensure program integrity during this time, SFSP sponsoring organizations should, to the maximum extent practicable, continue monitoring activities of program operations offsite (e.g., through a desk audit).
+This waiver is effective immediately and remains in effect through August 31, 2020 or until expiration of the federally declared public health emergency, whichever is earlier.
+Sponsors must contact Leslie.Truman@decal.ga.gov if they plan to utilize this waiver.